Batwoman appears! See the first Ruby Rose photo from Arrowverse crossover

-The actress' casting was announced last August, with Rose noting being incredibly excited to become Kate Kane.
-In addition, a Batwoman show is in development with The Vampire Diaries' Caroline Dries writing the script.
+Ruby Rose's casting was announced last August.
+She'll appear in the crossover event that covers The CW's current Arrowverse shows.
+A Batwoman show is also in development with The Vampire Diaries' Caroline Dries writing the script.

 The Arrowverse crossover begins filming next week, according to ET Online, and will begin airing Sunday, Dec.
 9 at 8 p.m. on The Flash.
 Called Elseworlds, this year the crossover will "only" be between Arrow, The Flash, and Supergirl as their attention turns to Arkham Asylum and its madness.